mitre/magma/README.md

 * Caldera (v4.0.0+)

 ## Installation
 Checkout the magma branch in core Caldera.
-Caldera needs to be running in the background, so be sure to start it up beforehand and make sure it's accessible at http://localhost:8888.

 If you are going to run Magma without developing on it, all you have to do is run Caldera with an extra flag once.
 To do so:

 In the Caldera directory: